 NASAA, National Assembly of State Art Agencies is made up of state arts agencies.

 According to the Social Security Administration, there are over 8 million disabled workers in the United States.
-These workers often face challenges such as stereotyping, discrimination, and a lack of accomodations.
+These workers often face challenges such as stereotyping, discrimination, and a lack of accommodations.
 Thankfully, there are a variety of legal protections and employment resources available that help people with disabilities overcome these challenges and advance their careers.

-Struggling with your mental health can make it difficult to function on a daily basis and handle every-day activities, including employment.
-Mental health disorders can affect one’s ability to work as expected in a variety of ways, and these struggles are often misunderstood.
-However, this doesn’t mean that there aren’t any options.
 This article is intended to help guide you through your rights and provide education on the challenges that may arise from struggling with mental health at work.

 The Alliance of Artists Communities is a national and international association of artists' communities and residencies — a diverse field of more than 1,500 programs worldwide that support artists of any discipline in the development of new creative work.